MAIN PROCEDURES AT THE CITY HALL

-Persons who are issued with a residence card at their port of entry must notify their local city office in their area of their address within 14 days of taking up residence.
-Likewise, after moving in to a residence, it is mandatory to notify the local city office of any change in address within 14 days of relocating to another address.
+Persons who are issued with a residence card at their port of entry must notify their local city hall in their area of their address within 14 days of taking up residence.
+Likewise, after moving in to a residence, it is mandatory to notify the local city hall of any change in address within 14 days of relocating to another address.

 ■ Necessary document： Residence card (or passport if a residence card has not been issued)

 The individual number (referred to as “My Number”) is a unique number assigned to all individuals registered as residents in Japan regardless of nationality.
 This is a system that was introduced to enable cross-checking of information concerning individuals that exists in multiple organizations in the areas of social security, taxation, and disaster response measures and to improve the efficiency of administrative procedures.
-Once procedures for resident registration are completed, you will receive a notification card with your individual number from the city office where you registered your address in about three weeks or so.
+Once procedures for resident registration are completed, you will receive an individual number notice from the city hall where you registered your address in about three weeks or so.
 As a general rule, your individual number is to be used for the lifetime of the holder, and a person who re-enters Japan after leaving for a temporary return to the home country will resume use of his/ her individual number previously issued.
 You may be asked to quote your individual number for various procedures in everyday life in Japan.
-Please keep your card securely.
+Please keep your individual number notice securely.

 ▼ Individual Number: social security and tax number system